-- 1. 5% of your qualified expenses for increasing research activities in Utah above a base amount, - 2.
-5% of certain payments made to a qualified organization increasing basic research in Utah above a base amount, and - 3.
-7.5% of your qualified research expenses for a taxable year beginning on or after Jan.
+- 1. 5 percent of your qualified expenses for increasing research activities in Utah above a base amount, - 5 percent of certain payments made to a qualified organization increasing basic research in Utah above a base amount, and - 3.
+7.5 percent of your qualified research expenses in a taxable year beginning on or after Jan.
 1, 2012.